-Wave 1) Class teacher input, through targeted classroom teaching (Quality First Teaching).
+a) Class teacher input, through targeted classroom teaching (Quality First Teaching).

 For your child this would mean:

 - 1. That the teacher has the highest possible expectations for your child and all pupils in their class. - 2.
-That all teaching builds on your child's prior knowledge, can do and can understand. - 3.
+That all teaching builds on your child's prior knowledge, abilities and understanding. - 3.
 That different ways of teaching are in place, so that your child is fully involved in learning in class.
-This may involve things like using more practical learning through manipulatives/ resources or accessible visuals such as working walls. - 4.
-That specific strategies (which may be suggested by the Inclusion Lead) are in place to support your child to learn. - 5.
+This may involve things like using more practical learning through manipulatives/resources or accessible visuals such as working walls. - 4.
+That specific strategies (which may be suggested by the SENCO) are in place to support your child to learn. - 5.
 Your child's teacher will have carefully checked on your child's progress and will have decided that your child has a gap or gaps in their understanding/learning and needs some 'additional to or different from' support to help them make the best possible progress.